 5. Competition from quality burger chains

-- McDonald’s is the world’s 6th the most valuable brand with an estimated brand value of USD 92.5 billion.
+2. McDonald’s is one of the most valuable brands in the world.
+According to Forbes McDonald’s is No. 10 most valuable brand in the world with the brand value of USD 46,1 billion.
+Similarly, Interbrand considers McDonald’s No.9 most valuable brand in the world with the brand value USD 45,87 billion.
 Brand value and brand awareness are proved sources of competitive advantage.
 Specifically, brand value is an indicator of a high level of consumer loyalty and it offers a wide range of advantages that include negotiating power with customers and suppliers, as well as, global expansion opportunities.

-- The company maintains a business model that can be sustainable for long-term perspective.
-About 80% of McDonald’s restaurants are owned and operated by independent franchisees.
+3. The fast food chain maintains a business model that can be profitably sustained for long-term perspective.
+The majority 93% of McDonald’s restaurants are owned and operated by independent franchisees.
 McDonald’s Corporation only has to ensure that high standards are adhered to in the preparation and service of foods, along with formulating and applying effective marketing strategy.
-Moreover, about 20% of McDonald’s restaurants in various countries are owned and operated by McDonald’s Corporation, thus enabling the company to keep in touch with changes in the consumer behaviour.
+The remaining approximately 7% of McDonald’s restaurants in various countries are owned and operated by McDonald’s Corporation, thus enabling the company to keep in touch with changes in the consumer behaviour.
 This pattern of the business model has proved to be highly successful and there are grounds to believe that the model can prove to be sustainable for the long-term perspective.

-- An abundance of unhealthy food on the menu is the main weakness of the company.
-As it is illustrated in Figure 1 below, although McDonald’s offers a vast range of burgers, the majority of the items in its menu is considered as unhealthy.
+1. An abundance of unhealthy food on the menu is the main weakness of the company.
+As it is illustrated in figure below, although McDonald’s offers a vast range of burgers, the majority of items in its menu are considered as unhealthy.
 Increasing media coverage of negative heath implications associated with fast food consumption and as a result, increasing consumer awareness about negative effects of fast food on their health is enhancing the potential negative impact of this particular weakness on long-term growth prospects of McDonald’s.

-McDonald’s Corporation Report contains the full discussion of McDonalds SWOT analysis.
-The report also illustrates the application of the major analytical strategic frameworks in business studies such as PESTEL, Porter’s Five Forces, Value Chain analysis and McKinsey 7S Model on McDonald’s Corporation.
-Moreover, the report contains analysis of McDonald’s marketing strategy, its leadership and organizational structure and discusses the issues of corporate social responsibility.
+McDonald’s Corporation Report contains a full version of McDonald’s SWOT Analysis.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on McDonald’s.
+Moreover, the report contains analyses of McDonald’s leadership, organizational structure, business strategy and organizational culture.
+The report also comprises discussions of McDonald’s marketing strategy, ecosystem and addresses issues of corporate social responsibility.